vid-szabi/magyar_cpp/readme.md

 # Magyar C++

-A compiler for a Hungarian🇭🇺 variant of C++ built using **Flex** (lexical analyzer) and **Bison** (parser generator).
+A compiler for a Hungarian variant of C++ built using **Flex** (lexical analyzer) and **Bison** (parser generator).
 This project implements a complete lexical and syntactic analysis pipeline for a programming language with Hungarian keywords and syntax.

 ## Language Features